 Young Drivers Are the Riskiest Drivers

 Teenage drivers are more likely to make small mistakes while driving.
-The truth is, teens are simply less experienced than adult motorists.
+The truth is, that teens are simply less experienced than adult motorists.
 Plus, teen drivers can’t obtain a full license until they’re 16 and fulfill specific requirements.

 The parents of teen drivers should also be careful when their kids drive.
 For example, parents should avoid allowing teens to drive at all hours or under inappropriate conditions.